dmwzw/AICV-Mobile/README.md

 ## License 📜

-This project is licensed under the MIT License - see the `LICENSE` file (if available) for details.
+This project is licensed under the MIT License.

 ## Acknowledgements 🙏